justinelut/mpesapay/README.md

 ## Installation

-You can install Mpesa Pay using Yarn or NPM.
+You can install Mpesa Pay using Yarn, NPM & PNPM.

 **Yarn**